-- Add it again to the app (this will take you to initial setup).
+- Add it again to the app (this will take you to initial setup and will sync afresh).

 - During setup, you may select your existing Base Folder (make sure to select the correct folder) so there would be no need to upload or download.

 Warning: Note that removing your account from the app will erase your custom selective sync location settings and ignore rules.
 You’ll need to set them up again upon logging in.

 Once you have authenticated your Google Account, your browser will say "Connecting to Insync...".
 In case it gets stuck, try these steps:

 - Check if you are behind a proxy or using a firewall.